 Recently, along with co-counsel from the National Women’s Law Center and A Better Balance, Ellen led a historic class action pregnancy discrimination lawsuit against Walmart that resulted in a $14 million settlement for pregnant workers nationwide.

 Ellen also advises organizations, boards, non-profits, and educators on inclusion and diversity matters.
 She regularly collaborates with the diversity and inclusion consulting firm, Working IDEAL, to identify structural barriers to equity in workplaces and schools, and to develop comprehensive strategies for change.

-While at the University of Missouri, Ellen pioneered the first institutional equity office for students, faculty and staff, implemented new inclusion, diversity and equity policies, raised awareness of race, sex, religious, disability, and LGBTQ discrimination on campus, and led efforts to fairly investigate and adjudicate hundreds of reports of sexual violence and discrimination.
+A leader in her field, Ellen formerly served as the Assistant Vice Chancellor for Civil Rights & Title IX at the University of Missouri, where she pioneered the first institutional equity office for students, faculty, and staff; implemented new inclusion, diversity, and equity policies; raised awareness of race, sex, religious, disability, and LGBTQ discrimination on campus; and led efforts to fairly investigate and adjudicate hundreds of reports of sexual violence and discrimination.

 Through litigation, Ellen has secured millions of dollars and instituted sweeping changes to corporate policies and practices on behalf of people who experienced discrimination across the country, working on cases such as:

 A proud Midwesterner, Ellen graduated first in her law school class and simultaneously earned a master’s degree in women’s and gender studies from the University of Cincinnati.
 She began her legal career as an Equal Justice Works fellow and counsel at the National Women’s Law Center where she focused her advocacy efforts on Title IX.